kemalyst/kemalyst/README.md

  - /config - Application and HTTP::Handler config's goes here.
 The database.yml and routes.cr are here.
  - /db - holds the `migrate.cr` script and any other db related artifacts.
  - /lib - shards are installed here.
  - /public - Default location for html/css/js files.
 The static handler points to this directory.
-The client artifacts and compiled and placed here.
  - /spec - all the crystal specs go here.
  - /src - all the source code goes here.